ESAT Physics: Revision Notes

 Most testedP6.4

 Sound waves are longitudinal vibrations that transfer energy through a medium, allowing us to hear.
-This topic covers how sound is produced and perceived, and how its reflective properties are used in technologies like sonar and medical ultrasound.
+Their production, perception and reflection underpin technologies such as sonar and medical ultrasound.

 Revise this topic ›The Electromagnetic Spectrum